-As a member of the Saga Group, Titan complies with, and is subject to, all policies and processes that Saga plc has in place.
-Titan’s employees have to complete the same mandatory training as Saga employees.
-In addition, Titan is included within Saga’s wider audit and compliance activity to ensure we comply with both the law and Saga’s internal governance.
+As a member of the Saga Group, Titan Travel complies with, and is subject to, all policies and processes that Saga plc has in place.
+Titan Travel’s employees have to complete the same mandatory training as Saga employees.
+In addition, Titan Travel is included within Saga’s wider audit activity to ensure we comply with both the law and Saga’s internal governance.

 Modern Slavery Act 2015

 As a result of the above, our statement includes the statement by Saga plc, which is set out in the appendix below.
 This describes the steps that Titan Travel and Saga plc have taken to prevent acts of modern slavery and human trafficking occurring in our own businesses and in any of our supply chains.

 Our statement covers 1 February 2022 to 31 January 2023.

 Modern Slavery and Human Trafficking Statement – July 2023

 This statement is made on behalf of Saga plc (a public limited company listed on the London Stock Exchange, registered in England and Wales, with registered number 8804263) and its subsidiaries, as listed in Appendix 1, (together, “we”, “us”, “our”) pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”).

 The Act requires companies to explain on an annual basis the steps taken to prevent acts of modern slavery and human trafficking from occurring in their businesses and supply chains.
 This statement includes the steps we have taken during the financial year ending 31 January 2023.